-We would like to invite you to a relaunched reading group, ‘Political Forms’.
-If you are a PGR student interested in critical theory and political philosophy, the political dimensions of art and literature, or interdisciplinary reflections on politics, please do join us.
-The group aims to connect PGRs working across different disciplines.
-We will meet once a month and discuss readings in an informal and friendly atmosphere.
+If you are interested in critical theory and political philosophy, the political dimensions of art and literature, or interdisciplinary reflections on politics, please do join us.
+The group aims to connect researchers working across different disciplines once a month to discuss readings in an informal and friendly atmosphere.

 The purpose of this reading group is to bring together researchers, postgraduates, and staff across humanities departments at the University of York who are employing or are interested in psychoanalysis as a theoretical framework to analyse cultural productions.